How to Distinguish High-Quality CBD Oil from Scam Products

 - Dry ice: This involves covering the plant with dry ice to extract cannabinoids.
 It’s pretty easy and produces a higher yield, but the quality of the resulting product is quite poor.

 - Solvent extraction: Ethanol and butane can both extract CBD from the plant, as well as taking terpenes to add flavor.
-However, this method also extracts chlorophyll, which can cause unwanted side effects.
-Furthermore, this is not the healthiest method anyway, as the oil can be contaminated and is usually flammable.
+However, this method also extracts chlorophyll, which can produce an unwanted taste factor.
+Furthermore, this is not the healthiest method, as the oil can be contaminated and is usually flammable.

 In terms of CO2 extraction, although there are different varieties, supercritical is the most common.
 In layman’s terms, this method involves using pressurized carbon dioxide to pull CBD from the plant.